Star Citizen: Background

 Star Citizen is under development by Cloud Imperium Games, a studio founded by Chris Roberts, Sandi Roberts, and Ortwin Freyermuth in 2012.
 While working at Origin Systems from 1990 to 1996, Roberts became known for his groundbreaking Wing Commander franchise.
 After the completion of Starlancer in 1999 by Roberts' studio Digital Anvil, lengthy delays in the production of extensive plans for the game Freelancer led to the company's acquisition by Microsoft and Roberts' exit from the project.
 Completed under a new lead and numerous staff replacements, the finished game was well received, but criticized for lacking the extensive features Roberts had planned.
 Roberts has since claimed that Star Citizen is a spiritual successor to both Wing Commander and Freelancer.

 Pre-production of Star Citizen began in 2010 with production starting in 2011 using CryEngine 3.
 Several contractors and outsourced development companies such as CGBot, Rmory, VoidAlpha and Behaviour Interactive were hired to build an early prototype of the game and concept art.
 The goal of the prototype was to gain outside investment, but following the success for the Double Fine Adventure Kickstarter campaign, Roberts decided to crowdfund the game instead.
 After hiring Ortwin Freyermuth, Ben Lesnick, and David Swofford, Cloud Imperium Games was formed with the intention of building the initial campaign.
 Star Citizen was officially announced at GDC on October 10, 2012, during which the website they had built for the campaign crashed.
 Following the GDC presentation, the company announced a Kickstarter campaign on October 18, 2012.

+A heavily modified version of Amazon Lumberyard called StarEngine is used for the development of Star Citizen and Squadron 42.
+The game was originally developed on CryEngine 3 before switching to Lumberyard in December 2016.
+According to creative director Chris Roberts, the decision to switch to Lumberyard was based on its online services such as deep back-end cloud integration on Amazon Web Services and its social component with live-streaming platform Twitch.